 Identify issues or insights by template or thematic

-To quickly identify issues or insights by template or thematic, you need to categorize URLs, this is why Hextrakt provides a “Tag URLs” feature, to view distribution by tag in crawl report graphs.
+To quickly identify issues or insights by template or thematic, you need to categorize URLs, this is why Hextrakt provides a "Tag URLs" feature, to view distribution by tag in crawl report graphs.
 A tag can be the template name of a particular URL, its thematic, both in same tag, or whatever you want.
 No need to tag again URL after next crawls, URLs retain their tag.

 First, you need to identify the URLs matching a template or a thematic.
 Let's see how to do this for three popular CMS: WordPress, Magento and Prestashop.